indieweb/wordpress-indieweb/readme.txt

 = 3.3.3 =
 * Add colors for the new icons added in previous version
-* Return Indieweb Press This into the plugin
 * Add Simple Location to the extensions list
 * Amend Getting Started to be clearer about first steps